tildemarie/AOOT/README.md

 "Fish_depth_histogram" is the code used to make a histogram of the count of individual fish and schools versus depth from the .csv files (fish_school_events_xxxx).
 Since the detections were in a relatively narrow area, the intervals are all of only 1 m.
 This can obviously be changed.

+"tv80_trawl_analysis" is the code for the calculations about the fish density.
+It uses 2 files: "Havfisken-D20260609-T084257.txt" and "Havfisken-D20260611-T074259.txt" from the HFLog from Havfisken.